As-a-re/Drive/README.md

 # Drive
-A management system for aa driving school
+# A management system for a driving school

+# To run this project clone this repository and run npm install